About Us | Overview

 Shortening the time and cost to product registration

-TuHURA is working to shorten the time and cost to product registration by focusing on patient populations that qualify for accelerated approval, such as patients with advanced Merkel Cell Carcinoma (MCC) working with FDA on novel trial design to preclude the need for a postmarketing required trial.
+We are working to shorten the time and cost to product registration by focusing on patient populations that qualify for accelerated approval, such as patients with advanced and metastatic Merkel cell carcinoma in our Phase 3 trial for IFx-2.0.
+We believe this trial could significantly reduce the time and cost to potential approval and the cost associated with precluding the need for a postmarketing confirmatory trial.

-TuHURA believes that it may be the first company to identify a novel Delta receptor that controls the regulation of multiple immune suppressive functions of MDSCs, the primary contributor to tumor microenvironment immunosuppression.
-TuHURA believes that inhibiting MDSC functionality may represent a novel way to overcome acquired resistance to immunotherapies.
-The company believes that its bi-functional ADCs represent a paradigm shift in this important class of therapeutics and has the potential to position the company to take the lead on advancing these novel bi-functional ADCs to clinical trials.
+We believe that we may be the first company to identify that the Delta Opioid Receptor is highly expressed on tumor-associated MDSCs and that it controls the regulation of multiple immune suppressive functions of MDSCs, the primary contributor to tumor microenvironment immunosuppression.
+Inhibiting MDSC functionality may represent a novel way to overcome acquired resistance to immunotherapies.
+Our immune modulating bi-specific, bi-functional APCs and ADCs represent a paradigm shift in this important class of therapeutics and have the potential to position TuHURA to take the lead on advancing these novel immunomodulatory bi-specific, bi-functional APCs and ADCs to clinical trials.

-TuHURA intends to seek and establish partnerships with large pharmaceutical or biotech companies as a source of non-dilutive capital and funding to advance the global development of its product candidates.
+Leveraging Dr. James Bianco, our CEO, and his track record of successfully establishing development and commercial partnerships with large multi-national pharmaceutical or biotechnology companies, we intend to seek and establish partnerships as a source of non-dilutive capital and funding to advance the global development of our product candidates.

 [